Yasunori-Park/Alex-the-PubMed-scraper/README.md

+# Scraper is currently bugged.
+Recommended not to use if you are interested in the article type.

 # Alex the PubMed Scraper
 A scraper (called **Alex**) for PubMed *(does not use E-utilities yet)* that when fed a list of PMIDs in an excel spreadsheet, returns the following:
 * **PMID**